POUR HOUSE TRIVIA RULES AND FREQUENTLY ASKED QUESTIONS

 CLICK HERE for information regarding the current California standings.

-Pour House Trivia Postseason:
+Pour House Trivia Postseason (Washington DC area):

 At the close of each season, the best teams earn an opportunity to compete in the Pour House Trivia World Series.
 To qualify for the World Series, teams must advance through the playoff round, typically held on a weekend afternoon two weeks before the World Series.
-There are two methods by which teams can automatically qualify for the PHT playoffs:
+There are three methods by which teams can qualify for the PHT playoffs:

-Pour House Trivia Wild Card games:
+Pour House Trivia Wild Card games (Washington DC area):

 - Fewer than ten teams = ONE Wild Card berth

-- Ten to 20 teams = TWO Wild Card berths
+- Ten to 15 teams = TWO Wild Card berths

-- 20 or more teams = THREE Wild Card berths
+- 16 or more teams = THREE Wild Card berths

 Frequently Asked Questions: